yuri/ngcourse/handout/06-promises.md

 ## Promises vs Callbacks

 JavaScript is single threaded, so we can't really ever "wait" for a result of a task such as an HTTP request.
-Our base line solution is callbacks:
+Our baseline solution is callbacks:

 ```javascript
   request(url, function(error, response) {